GoogleContainerTools/skaffold/examples/custom-tests/README.md

 This example shows how to run
 [custom tests]
-on newly built images in your skaffold dev loop.
-Tests are associated with single artifacts.
-Tests are configured in your `skaffold.yaml` in the `test` stanza, e.g.
+on newly built images in the skaffold dev loop.

+Custom tests are associated with single image artifacts.
+When test dependencies change, no build will happen but tests would get re-run.
+Tests are configured in the `skaffold.yaml` in the `test` stanza, e.g.

 ```yaml
 test: